 Special Episode: Bisa Butler: TIME-Featured Fiber Artist and Educator

 Bisa Butler is an art educator and award-winning American fiber artist, known for her life-sized quilts celebrating Black identity.
-Bisa has exhibited at the Smithsonian Museum of American History, the National Underground Railroad Freedom Center, amongst other venues; most recently, Bisa was selected as one of the 2021 United States Artist Fellows.
+Bisa has exhibited at the Smithsonian Museum of American History and the National Underground Railroad Freedom Center, amongst other venues.
+Most recently, Bisa was selected as one of the 2021 United States Artist Fellows.
 In this episode, Bisa discusses the inspiration behind her art, her journey towards becoming an established Black artist, advice she would offer to young Black women, and more.

 S2 E1: Introducing Jamie Vinick and Katya Shmorhun: Season 2 Co-Hosts

-Jamie Vinick, founder and President of The Women’s Network, chats with Katya Shmorhun about Season 2 of Redefining Ambition, cohosting, and what to look forward to in Season 2’s release.
+Jamie Vinick, Founder and CEO of The Women's Network, chats with Katya Shmorhun about what to look forward to in Season 2 of Redefining Ambition.

-S2 E2: Farah Mohamed: Founder of G(irls)20 and Former CEO at the Malala Fund
+S2 E2: Farah Mohamed: Founder at G(irls)20 and Former CEO at the Malala Fund

 S2 E3: Laura Zapata: Co-Founder at Clearloop Corporation and Former Head of Global Communications at Uber Eats

-S2 E5: Sheila Marmon: Founder and CEO at Mirror Digital
+S2 E5: Sheila Marmon: Founder/CEO at Mirror Digital

-S2 E6: Kayla Lebovits: Founder and CEO at Bundle Benefits
+S2 E6: Kayla Lebovits: Founder/CEO at Bundle Benefits

-Kayla Lebovits is the founder and CEO of Bundle Benefits, a personalized work-life benefit service that supports employees, their families, and their work teams to improve overall wellbeing and productivity.
-After working in finance for a number of years, Lebovits left her job to pursue grad school — and a more entrepreneurial path.
-In this episode, Lebovits opens up about how she has adjusted to the challenges of the pandemic while raising a young daughter, the importance of encouraging diversity of thought in the workplace, her definition of effective leadership, and the thought process behind calculated risk-taking.
+Kayla Lebovits is the Founder and CEO of Bundle Benefits, a personalized work-life benefit service that supports employees, their families, and their work teams to improve overall well-being and productivity.
+After working in finance for a number of years, Lebovits left her job to pursue graduate school and a more entrepreneurial path.
+In this episode, Lebovits opens up about how she has adjusted to the challenges of the pandemic while raising a young daughter, the importance of encouraging diversity of thought in the workplace, her definition of effective leadership, and her thought process behind calculated risk-taking.

-S2 E8: Taly Goody: Attorney and Founder at Goody Law Group
+S2 E8: Taly Goody: Founder/Attorney at Goody Law Group

-Taly Goody is the founder of Goody Law Group and an attorney specializing in business formation, personal injury, and employment law.
+Taly Goody is the Founder of Goody Law Group and an attorney specializing in business formation, personal injury, and employment law.
 After spending several years working in art litigation, Goody felt stagnant in her career and decided to pivot to a different area of the law.
-In growing a TikTok following of tens of thousands of users, Goody utilizes social media as a vehicle to educate and mentor people with aspirations to become a lawyer.
+In growing a TikTok following of tens of thousands of users, Goody utilizes social media as a vehicle to educate and mentor people with law school aspirations.
 In this episode, Goody opens up about early experiences that affected her family and inspired her to pursue law, how to stand out as a law school applicant, and her experience in building an online community during the pandemic.

-S2 E9: Meredith Gertler: EVP, Content Strategy and Planning at HBO and HBO Max
+S2 E9: Meredith Gertler: EVP of Content Strategy and Planning at HBO and HBO Max

 S2 E10: Lydia Fenet: Global Managing Director and Lead Charity Auctioneer at Christie's